 If a quorum is not present to transact business at the Annual Meeting or if we do not receive sufficient votes in favor of the proposals by the date of the Annual Meeting, the persons named as proxies may propose one or more adjournments of the Annual Meeting to permit solicitation of proxies.

 Which Proposals are Considered "Routine" or "Non-Routine"?

-Proposals 1, 2, 4 and 5 are non-routine and Proposal 3 is routine.
+Proposals 1, 4 and 5 are non-routine and Proposals 2 and 3 are routine.

 What is a broker non-vote?